smarie/python-autoclass/docs/usage.md

 print(a.foo)# raises AttributeError
 ```

-* Explicit list of names to exclude:
+* Explicit tuple or list of names to exclude:

 ```python
 class C(object):